fujitsu/ism-ansible/Readme.md

 <tr>
   <td>FILE1</td>
   <td align="center">Yes</td>
-  <td>Specify the old report information file to compare from</td>
+  <td>Specifies an old report information file to be compared.</td>
 </tr>
 <tr>
   <td>FILE2</td>
   <td align="center">No</td>
-  <td>Specify a new report information file to compare to.<br>
+  <td>Specifies a new report information file to compare with.<br>
-If this parameter is omitted, FILE1 and FILE2 are not compared and only the information of the file specified by FILE1 is output.
+If this parameter is omitted, FILE1 and FILE2 are not compared and only the information of the file specified in FILE1 is output.
 </td>
 </tr>
 </tbody>
 </table>

-Examples:
+#### Examples

-- Comparing old and new report information files
+- To compare the old and new report information files

 ```shell
 python ism_report_diff.py 2019-11-04_14-35-31.json 2019-12-04_09-01-02.json
 ```

-- To output information of only FILE1 without comparison
+- To output the information of only FILE1 without comparison

 ```shell
 python ism_report_diff.py 2019-12-04_09-01-02.json
 ```

-Output:
+#### Output

 <table>
 <tbody>